How to Properly Install a Queen Bee

 Queen Cage

-To install the queen, place the cage in the middle of the brood nest, preferably between 2 frames of emerging brood.
+Place the cage in the middle of the brood nest, preferably between 2 frames of emerging brood.
 If there is no brood in your hive place the cage in the middle of the bee cluster.
 Position the cage between two frames, with the candy end pointing straight up.
 Squish the cage firmly into wax.
 Do not worry about damaging the comb because the bees will quickly repair it once you remove the cage.

 If the queen has not been released you can release her, but only if your bees are not clinging tightly to the outside of the cage.
 This clinging behavior indicates that the bees have not fully accepted her yet and you will need to wait a few more days before opening the cage.